Until further notice proof of vaccination will be required to be presented at check-in at all LIONE events

 Let Us Know You’re Coming

-First game is FREE for new players to LIONE.
-It’s important to register ahead of time for the upcoming event.
-It allows the staff to prepare and plan.
-Preregistration is easy; simply fill out our Event Registration Form!
+First time players play for FREE!
+Register for the upcoming event as soon as you can to allow staff to prepare and plan.
+Simply fill out our Event Registration Form!
 See our Register page for further details.

 What Do I Do About Meals?